How to Start the Best Seedlings Indoors for Your Garden

 The cost of greenhouse production is enormous.
 Besides the investment in the facility itself, there are costs for heating, cooling, watering, chemical applications, labor, growing medium, seeds, containers, and transportation.
 Once the flats reach the retail nursery they still need to be cared for – more labor.
 Plus, everyone wants to make a profit off those little plants.
 Of course, you pay for all of that when you buy seedlings.

-There are expenses involved in starting your own seedlings indoors.
+There are expenses involved in starting your seedlings indoors.
 You’ll need grow lights, extension cords, a power strip, and a timer, plus a shelf or table for your setup.
 If you travel or are super busy, it might be better to just purchase your seedlings.
 However, the cost of one packet of seeds is usually about the same as one 6 pack of small seedlings or 1 pint-sized start.
 So you really can get a lot more for your money with this DIY project.

 A popular non-organic fertilizer.